rf/tylus/README.md

 ### JS Evaluation

-If you need to have a style consist of javascript, wrap it in quotes and
+If you need a style to consist of evaluated Javascript, use the underscore
-backticks:
+templating:

     Table
         .grouped
             [device=iphone]
-                style "`Ti.UI.iPhone.TableViewStyle.GROUPED`"
+                style "<%= Ti.UI.iPhone.TableViewStyle.GROUPED %>"
                 backgroundColor transparent
                 rowBackgroundColor white

-The javascript will be evaluated the first time the style is looked up.

 ### String Interpolation

-If tylus can find underscore.js, underscore's string interpolation will be applied to your objects' `title` and `text` properties.
+If tylus can find underscore.js, underscore's string interpolation will be applied to all properties of your object.
 You specify the strings in a `strings` object passed into the constructor.
 For example:

 ```
 Label
    .special
-      text "This special label says <%=message%>!"
+      text "This special label says <%= message %>!"
 ```

 meanwhile, in some javascript file